Updates

 In August 2025, Opus Labs launched Agent Opus at opus.pro/agent — a generative video creation platform that is a fundamentally different product from Opus Clip's repurposing tool.
 Not an update.
 Not an upgrade.
 A separate product that competes with InVideo AI and Pika: give it a script, blog URL, or prompt, and it assembles a complete video by sourcing and generating footage, assembling scenes, and applying captions.

-Earlier Agent Opus marketing included Sora as one of its integrated models.
-OpenAI announced Sora’s full shutdown in March 2026 — app closes April 26, API closes September 24.
-After that date, any Sora integration in Agent Opus stops working.
+OpenAI announced Sora's shutdown on March 24, 2026, citing unsustainable compute costs.
+The app closes April 26, 2026; the Sora API closes September 24, 2026, confirmed directly on OpenAI's help page.
+After those dates, any Sora integration in Agent Opus stops working.
 Evaluate Agent Opus on VEO 3.1, Kling, and the remaining models.

 🔧